Skip to content

 docker compose ps

-Once the containers are running, you can install Shopware in one of two ways:
+Once the containers are running, install Shopware with the following command:

 bash